desaianand1/Advent-of-Code-2023/README.md

 - Right-click and select "Inspect Element".
 In the "Application" tab, under "Storage", expand "Cookies" and select `https://adventofcode.com`.
 Copy the cookie titled "session"

-Paste your session cookie data into your `.env` file. (`.env.example` provides a structural example)
+Paste your session cookie data into a newly created `.env` file. (`.env.example` provides a structural example)

 ### 📆 Generating a New Day <a name="new-day"></a>